 That’s because he keeps losing acting awards to Daniel Kaluuya for his role as Black Panther Fred Hampton in “Judas and the Black Messiah” (Warner Bros.)
 Baron Cohen and Odom now have a better shot at beating their rival Kaluuya — who followed up his SAG nomination for “Get Out” with a second nod and a win — after he was joined on Oscar nominations morning by his friend since “Get Out,” “Judas” costar LaKeith Stanfield.
 (Both are arguably lead actors.)
 Kaluuya swept the Globe, Critics Choice, SAG and BAFTA Awards.

-Rising in the rankings is Los Angeles Supporting Actor runner-up Paul Raci, who plays a deaf counselor to a heavy metal drummer (Riz Ahmed) who loses his hearing in “Sound of Metal.”
-Actors will relate to Raci’s story: he’s a veteran hearing actor raised by deaf parents; American Sign Language was his first language.
+Rising in popularity but a no-show at the Globes and SAG is BAFTA nominee and Los Angeles Film Critics Supporting Actor runner-up Paul Raci, who plays a deaf counselor to a heavy metal drummer (Riz Ahmed) who loses his hearing in “Sound of Metal.”
+Actors relate to Raci’s story: he’s a veteran hearing actor raised by deaf parents; American Sign Language was his first language.